TheMisterFish/Fabric_OfflinePlayersReworked/README.md

 ```
 - `opRequired`: If true, only OPs can use `/offline`.
 - `autoOp`: If true, offline players of OPs are automatically made OPs.
 - `autoWhitelist`: If true and whitelist is enabled, offline players are auto-whitelisted.
+(Default value is false at it doesn't seem necessary)
 - `autoDisconnect`: If true, players automatically disconnect after using `/offline`.
 (Use false at your own risk)
 - `killOnDeath`: If true, players automatically die upon reconnecting if their offline player died.
 - `respawnKickedPlayers`: If true, offline players automatically respawn on server restart when kicked